 Number of Master Nodes

 Kubernetes cluster has master and worker nodes.
-In real applications, you would want to have at least two master nodes and, in general, as many as you can.
+In real applications, a typical setup would be running 3 master nodes to ensure High Availability of the cluster’s infrastructure.
 Here, you want to create your first cluster in a new environment so settle for just 1 master node.